 These studies may reveal abnormalities in the flexor pollicis longus, flexor digitorum profundus of index finge and middle finger and pronator quadratus muscles

-These studies are helpful to make diagnosis and assess severity of neuropathy.
+These studies are helpful to make a diagnosis and assess the severity of neuropathy.
 They are also helpful in ruling out out more proximal lesions

-Majority of the patients are treated by non operative treatment which includes observation, rest and splinting in 90° flexion.
+Majority of the patients are treated with nonoperative treatment which includes observation, rest and splinting in 90° flexion.

 The treatment is continued for 8-12 weeks.

-Operative is indicagted when nonoperative treatment fails after several months.
-It is also indicated if there is a clear space occupying mass.
+Operative is indicated when nonoperative treatment fails after several months.
+It is also indicated if there is a clear space-occupying mass.

 Surgery involves decompression of anterior interosseous nerve which is accomplished by

-- Release of superficial arch of FDS and lacertus fibrosus
+- The release of the superficial arch of FDS and lacertus fibrosus

-- Detachment of superficial head of pronator teres
+- The detachment of superficial head of pronator teres

 - Ligation of any crossing vessels